tusharshahrs/pulumi-home/datadog-py-monitorjson/README.md

    ```

 1. Changes to `__main__.py` to make it work.
+    - Added `import json` to top of file.
     - Updated boolean values to `True` & `False`.
     - Updated `priority` to a number, randomly selecting`1`.
     - Removed`restricted_roles` due to following error:  `400 Bad Request: {"errors": ["Missing Roles set(['U', 'L', 'N'])"]}` on running `pulumi up` any time after the inital one.